t-data-h/tdh-gcp/README.md

   Bootstraps a Mysql 5.7 Server instance (on given master hosts).
 It takes care of an initial install of the mysql server and client, setting the root password as well as ensuring `server-id` is set in accordance to the number of masters.
-Actual slave configuration and accounts are provisioned later by Ansible playbooks.
+This script is being deprecated in favor of a separate Ansible playbook for deploying MySQL.

 * tdh-push.sh